ptrsoft/ptr-architectures-doc/phase1-spec.md

 awsexplorer will be a custom grafana application that has a grafana plugin app of Awsexplorer, that will call the cmdb api's to show logical product and services details and aws-api for element details.

 **proposed approach2**

+SUI -> Cloudexplorer (Its a view for every account)
+    -> CloudServiceExplorer (its a view inside grafana) -> ClusterExplorer (Its a diffrent URL for every cluster) -> ClusterServiceExplorer -- It will be a view inside that cluster grafana url)

 awsexplorer will maintain views for every account and each of App and Data Services, like as below: